vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/chakkilam-venkatesh/_index.md

   - hypocritically made a legal threat against those pointing out his fraudulent claims.
   - Continued to mispresent vaikhAnasa-s and rAmAnuja (listed above).
 - shANkarans on advaita-l mail-stream
   - reluctantly admitted _some_ of his fabrications (brahma-sUtra-s), while defending the overall video.
+[TW](https://lists.advaita-vedanta.org/archives/advaita-l/2025-November/064334.html)
-- Aham Brahmasmi, only after being publicly prodded on advaita-l mail-stream (and not before, when it's trustee was informed), disavowed connection to any independent statements (with no reference to chakkilam venkatesh), but did not take any further publicly visible action.
+- Aham Brahmasmi, only after being publicly prodded on advaita-l mail-stream (and not before, when it's trustee was informed), disavowed connection to any independent statements (with no reference to chakkilam venkatesh) [TW](https://lists.advaita-vedanta.org/archives/advaita-l/2025-November/064332.html), but did not take any further publicly visible action.

 ## Other repudiation
 - chakkilam venkatesh errs on "शुक्लाम्बरधरं विष्णुम्", polytheism, monotheism.
-Gods are MANY.: [TW](https://youtu.be/4QQ-DhoYE-8)
+Gods are MANY.: [VYT](https://youtu.be/4QQ-DhoYE-8)
-- chakkilam venkaTesh's errors on nRsiMha-pUrva-tApinI/ tapanIya upaniShat नृसिंहपूर्वतापिन्युपनिषत्: [TW](https://youtu.be/YVDRmTkq0Sk)
+- chakkilam venkaTesh's errors on nRsiMha-pUrva-tApinI/ tapanIya upaniShat नृसिंहपूर्वतापिन्युपनिषत्: [VYT](https://youtu.be/YVDRmTkq0Sk)
-- chakkilam venkatesh's errors on (shankara on) Gītā 2.20 reg. kalpa, pAncharAtra, jIvotpatti : [TW](https://youtu.be/gS-xk9qiPo4)
+- chakkilam venkatesh's errors on (shankara on) Gītā 2.20 reg. kalpa, pAncharAtra, jIvotpatti : [VYT](https://youtu.be/gS-xk9qiPo4)
-- chakkilam venkatesh fabricates brahma-sUtras, can't locate pAncharAtrik doctrine refuted by shankara : [TW](https://youtu.be/30R6KhUKZSA)
+- chakkilam venkatesh fabricates brahma-sUtras, can't locate pAncharAtrik doctrine refuted by shankara : [VYT](https://youtu.be/30R6KhUKZSA)
-- Errors in Chakkilam Venkatesh's dismissal of rAmAnuja on bhagavad-gItA 2.24 (louder) : [TW](https://youtu.be/rucIjElq3mM)
+- Errors in Chakkilam Venkatesh's dismissal of rAmAnuja on bhagavad-gItA 2.24 (louder) : [VYT](https://youtu.be/rucIjElq3mM)
-- Errors in venkaTesh Chakkilam's dismissal of rAmAnuja on bhagavad-gItA 2.17 : [TW](https://youtu.be/tXpUd-mYzNs)
+- Errors in venkaTesh Chakkilam's dismissal of rAmAnuja on bhagavad-gItA 2.17 : [VYT](https://youtu.be/tXpUd-mYzNs)